Yeti-CMS/yeti-frontend/README.md

 - Remove Element

 ## Usage
 Include `loader.js` in your `.html` document to enable Yeti. `loader.js` expects the `/yeti-cms/` folder to be at the root of your website.
+Your changes will not be saved, because currently no backend is distributed with Yeti CMS.
+Join or follow the project to see features like this come to Yeti CMS in the future!

 ## Todo
 - Documentation of existing code
 - Module creation guide
+- Build an example backend implementation (PHP, NodeJS)

 ## Demo
 - <a href="http://kidgodzilla.github.io/yeti-frontend/?yedit&&editing=true" target="_blank">http://kidgodzilla.github.io/yeti-frontend/</a>